melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 Results from post-STAR base models in all areas (southern California, northern California, Oregon, and Washington) are presented in Table \@ref(tab:CombinedRefPtsES).
-The fraction of the northern CA model allocated to the northern management area (north of \CapeM) is based on an Appendix in northern CA assessment.
+The fraction of the northern California model allocated to the northern management area (north of \CapeM) is based on an Appendix in northern California assessment.